SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Three upcoming NSERC Alliance Grant applications required NSGRP Risk Assessment Forms with documented open-source due diligence.
 The joint research area — advanced materials — fell within Canada's Sensitive Technology Research Areas under STRAC.
 The VP Research asked a simple question: does our partner appear on the Named Research Organization list?
 Nobody had ever checked.

-The compliance office ran the partner through restricted party screening.
+The compliance office ran the partner through restricted-party screening.
 Clean.
 No flags.
-"Proceed."
+Proceed.

-Three fatal structural problems that entity screening missed.
+Three structural problems that entity screening missed.

 First, the partner university's technology transfer subsidiary had a documented relationship with an NRO-listed entity.
 The university itself was clean — but the collaboration's structural architecture was not.